SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/form-controls.md

 },
 ```

-In the example above example, you can see the control of a type **input**, which exists in the JSON configuration for a certain form, and it is being mapped (by default) to the **InputComponent**.
-This means that all simple input fields in every form of dynamicforms will have the look and the logic of the "InputComponent".
+In the example above example, you can see the control of a type `input`, which exists in the JSON configuration for a certain form, and it is being mapped (by default) to the `InputComponent`.
+This means that all simple input fields in every form of dynamic forms will have the look and the logic of the `InputComponent`.

 ## Overriding existing controls

-To show you how to override the default component for an existing type, we will take the "input" type as an example.
+To show you how to override the default component for an existing type, we will take the `input` type as an example.
-As mentioned before, "input" type is mapped to a "InputComponent".
+As mentioned before, `input` type is mapped to a `InputComponent`.
 To override this component, you have to create a custom component and include it in some module.
-In this example, we call it "CustomInputComponent".
+In this example, we call it `CustomInputComponent`.
-The configuration needed for this override must be done inside the module where "CustomInputComponent" resides.
+The configuration needed for this override must be done inside the module where `CustomInputComponent` resides.

-Example of custom input component
+Example of `CustomInputComponent`

 ```typescript
 import { NgModule } from '@angular/core';